Thant-Thu-Aung/E-commerce-semantic-website/README.md

 # E-commerce-semantic-website
 This is my assignment code for Semantic Data Technologies.

+How to check ontology design and open OWL file:

+Protege software is required to open this file.

 How to check source code:

 Extract "Ecommerece.zip" and open php files to check the codes.